-As a result of revised Capital Financing Regulations, the Council prepares an annual Minimum Revenue Provision (MRP) Strategy, which was approved by Council in February 2010.
+As a result of revised Capital Financing Regulations, the Council prepares an annual Minimum Revenue Provision (MRP) Strategy, which was approved by Council in February 2012.
 During 2008/09, the Council took advantage of an accounting amendment, which generated substantial short-term savings to the authority's revenue budget.
 This involves the voluntary set aside of unapplied capital receipts.
-These receipts will still be available to support the funding of the capital programme but will require detailed record keeping to monitor the receipts generated, those applied to fund the programme and those set aside.
 As these capital receipts are spent there will be an adverse impact on the revenue account both in terms of the amount of investment interest received and the level of MRP charged in the year.